-Finally, I found some time to finish AVRJTAG clone.
+Finally, I found some time to finish the AVRJTAG clone.
 It was hanging for a while on a breadboard with a bunch of wires.
-I have made an Eagle CAD project with PCB layout you will find at the bottom of the article.
+I have made an Eagle CAD project with a PCB layout you will find at the article’s bottom.

-I didn’t change the circuit very much from previous, just added ISP header(but didn’t have a chance to test it) and transferred to Eagle project as I didn’t find one ready to build:
+I didn’t change the circuit very much from the previous, just added ISP header(but didn’t have a chance to test it) and transferred to Eagle project as I didn’t find one ready to build:

-The description on how to update firmware is in previous article <Build your own AVR JTAG ICE clone>.
+The description on how to update firmware is in the previous article <Build your own AVR JTAG ICE clone>.

 Testing AVR Jtag in action

 Let’s give a test run.
-Using Jtag is as easy as using AVR Studio simulator.
-The difference is that you have to connect JTAG adapter to target board.
-In my case, I am using Atmega128L Piconomic board.
+Using Jtag is as easy as using the AVR Studio simulator.
+The difference is that you have to connect the JTAG adapter to the target board.
+In my case, I am using the Atmega128L Piconomic board.

-In the board, there is a connector for Jtag adapter/debugger.
-The second option is to set JTAGEN fuse for target MCU.
+On the board, there is a connector for the Jtag adapter/debugger.
+The second option is to set the JTAGEN fuse for the target MCU.

 Otherwise, AVR Studio will throw an error:

 After the hardware is ready, let us try with the sample project.
-For this create AVR-GCC project in AVRStudio environment.
+For this, create the AVR-GCC project in the AVRStudio environment.
 Then select debugger platform (JTAG ICE) and AVR MCU(in my case Atmega128):

 Write a simple program which controls a button and LED: button_led.c

-Compile the program and start debugger with run command.
-You can work with JTAG debugger as with simulator – stepping, auto-stepping, break-points, memory views, changing register and memory values and so on.
+Compile the program and start the debugger with the run command.
+You can work with JTAG debugger as with simulator – stepping, auto-stepping, break-points, memory views, changing register and memory values, and so on.

-One difference that program is running in the real world.
-So it is easy to debug platform with additional peripherals connected to MCU.
-And of course real-time execution.
+One difference that the program is running in the real world.
+So it is easy to debug the platform with additional peripherals connected to MCU.
+And, of course, real-time execution.

 Project files for Eagle CAD and boot-loader are here: avr_jtag_clone.zip